|The ABC Plus Project|

 I rely on your feedback to fix errors and omissions, and in general to make this manual more useful.
 Please feel free to make translations!

 You don't even have to install software on your computer if you want to use ABC Plus software.
-The Folkinfo online converter provides an easy-to-use Web interface to the best command line tools!
+The Mandolintab online converter (once Folkinfo) provides an easy-to-use Web interface to the best command line tools!

 As a demonstration of the capabilities of ABC Plus, I have prepared a few examples of choral sheet music.
 They're free to use and share.
 Check them out!